Things to do in Tulum: Complete Travel Guide to Mexico’s Bohemian Paradise

 Most of the hotels have restaurants and bars in them or on the beachfront so its an easy way to see different properties via eating your way through.

-La Eufemia was my favorite placee to eat and hang out.
-It’s a beach front 2 floor taco spot with live music and $5 margaritas .
-The fried fish and grilled shrimp tacos were amazing!
-Compared to many other beach front options, it was affordable and casual.
+La Eufemia is my favorite place to eat and hang out on the beach.
+It’s a two floor taco spot with live music and tasty $6 margaritas.
+The fried or grilled fish or shrimp tacos are amazing!
+I love that the salsa bar is included so you can add as much as you want.
+Compared to many other beach front options, it’s much more affordable and there is no minimum spend.

 Raw Love is a healthy raw food spot with a jungle vibe serving smoothie bowls and other vegan goodies.

-The Real Coconut is a super healthy food spot.
+The Real Coconut is a super healthy food spot with a lovely beachfront setting.
 Try their banana bread, is soo yummy!

 Coco Tulum is the cutest drinks spot with swings facing the beach.
-Definitely one of this Insta spots.
+Definitely an Instagram hot-spots.

 Quick Guide to Day Trips from Tulum, Mexico